A/Prof. George Hruby

 In Dec 2000 he commenced as Staff Specialist in Radiation Oncology at the Royal Prince Alfred Hospital, (now Lifehouse).
 Specialisations included genito-urinary, and gastro-intestinal malignancies as well as melanoma and merkel cell carcinoma, the latter due to a close association with the melanoma unit.
 George Hruby was responsible for seeing prostate cancer patients at RPA, Concord and Dubbo, where he flew to an outreach clinic once a month.
 He has also established a close working relationship with the urologists in Noumea and has treated many New Caledonian men with prostate cancer over the years.

 A/Prof Hruby has always been heavily involved in clinical audit and research so that doctors and their patients may better understand the implications of their treatment.
 George has been heavily involved and recruited many patients to local, national and international trials and is an active participant in TROG and ANZUP.
-With respect to ongoing clinical trials in prostate cancer, he has recruited to both RAVES and ENZARD, and is a major recruiter to the latter.

 He has mentored and taught radiation oncology registrars as well as medical students via the University of Sydney medical school.
 He is an advocate of radiation oncology, and is often called upon to speak at conferences, prostate cancer forums or to teach colleagues.
 George has presented at many scientific meetings and has co-authored over 75 peer reviewed publications.